Social Security Administration Reports Decline In Approval Rates For Disability Benefits

 When an individual is left unable to work due to a mental or physical condition, they may be entitled to receive Social Security Disability benefits.
 However, the process of being approved for such benefits has become increasingly difficult in recent years, leaving many who are legitimately disabled battling for assistance.

-The growing number of Social Security Disability denials being recorded has led to a spike in the number of Social Security Disability Appeals being filed in courts.
+The growing number of Social Security Disability denials being recorded has led to a spike in the number of Social Security Disability Appeals filed in courts.
 Some dockets have seen growth of as much as three times their previous case volume.

 Free Case Evaluation